-Fairfield County.
+The Future Land Use Map seeks to balance development and conservation into a seamless and integrated growth pattern that responds to the growth potential of Fairfield County.
 In terms of accommodating future development, the Future Land Use Plan can support about 57,730 new housing units and 40,000,000 square feet of new employment uses over time.

 Specifically:

-A. Respecting existing population centers.
+Prioritizing existing population centers.
 More intense development is focused on the existing population centers, both large (Lancaster and Pickerington) and small (Baltimore, Carroll, Pleasantville, Thurston, etc.).

-- B. Suburban development where most appropriate.
-Suburban-scale development is recognized and expected to continue a development path in the northwest, as well as the northern portions of Liberty and Walnut townships given available access to I-70 and the related short commutes into Franklin County. - C. Rural development pattern and agriculture in balance of the County.
-Less dense, residential development continues in the balance of the County, in many cases integrated with larger, conserved agricultural areas. - D. Conserving critical natural resources.
+Suburban development where most appropriate.
+Suburban-scale development is recognized and expected to continue in the northwest, as well as the northern portions of Liberty and Walnut townships given available access to I-70 and the related short commutes into Franklin and Licking counties.

+Rural development pattern and agriculture in balance of the County.
+Less dense, residential development continues in the balance of the County, in many cases integrated with larger, conserved agricultural areas.

+Conserving critical natural resources.
 Conservation should continue along all stream and river corridors, in recognition of the regulatory floodplains, extensive woodlands, and species habitat, and in recognition that a variety of recreational activities can be accommodated.
+Soil, air, and water quality conservation should remain a top focus during development discussions in recognition of the County's agricultural footprint.
+In addition, species habitat, recreational facilities, and nature preserves should be accommodated and encouraged